yaacovCR/express-jwt-blacklist/README.md

  - `get(key, callback)`
  - `set(key, data, lifetime, callback)`

-### Considerations
+### Token Payload Considerations

-User object `req.user` that's being set by the express-jwt library **should** contain and match `tokenId` from configuration.
+User object `req.user` that's being set by the express-jwt library **should** contain claims matching `tokenId` and 'indexBy' from configuration.

-- You need to set either `sub` or `jti` or some other key in the payload when siging a JWT token.
+- At a minimum, you need to set either `sub` or `jti` or some other claim in the payload when signing a JWT token to identify a user.
-- Issued at `iat` timestamp should be present.
+- Expiration timestamp `exp` claim is optional but desired, as it will allow for expiration of revocation entries from the store, increasing the speed of the `isRevoked` check.
+Alternatively, a specified lifetime value can be passed to each revoke/purge call by the backend.
-- Expiration timestamp `exp` is optional but desired.
+- Issued at `iat` timestamp claim must be present, even if `indexBy` is set to another claim, so as to allow purge operations to work. `iat` is also used to calculate token lifetime, if no specified lifetime is set, and `exp` is present.

 ## Why blacklist?